brightsign/dev-cookbook/CONTRIBUTING.md

 # Git hooks

-`dev-cookbook` uses [husky](https://typicode.github.io/husky/) run `eslint` and `prettier` on commit to maintain code quality.
+`dev-cookbook` uses [husky](https://typicode.github.io/husky/) to automatically run `eslint` and `prettier` on commit to maintain code quality.
 There is also a hook to run tests before pushing to a remote branch.
 If you would like to suggest improvements, take a look at the hooks configuration in the `.husky` directory.

 # How to report a bug